sparkflows/sparkflows-docs/docs/user-guide/connection/vector-database-connection/pinecone-connection.rst

 To create a pinecone connection, follow the steps below:

-**Step 1 : Login to Fire Insights and Navigate to Add Connection Page**
+**Step 1 : Login to Sparkflows and Navigate to Add Connection Page**
 ----------------------------------------------------------------------------

 #.
-Login to Fire Insights by entering your sign in credentials as an Admin.
+Login to Sparkflows by entering your sign in credentials as an Admin.
 #.
 From the Dashboard page, navigate to **Administration -> Global/Group Connections**.
 #.
 From the Connections page, click on **Add Connection** button and choose **Add Connection for All**.
 An 'Add Connection' page will open up as shown below: